eltrino/diamantedesk-documentation/developer-guide/testing.md

 ### How to Setup Testing Environment

-1. Set up your test environment parameters by creating an ```app/config/parameters_test.yml``` file.
+* Set up your test environment parameters by creating the following file:

+{% highlight sh %}
+app/config/parameters_test.yml
+{% endhighlight %}

 The  structure of this file is similar to your *prod* environment one.

-2. Reinstall DiamanteDesk, using **--env=test** flag if required (depends on your setup).
+* Reinstall DiamanteDesk, using **--env=test** flag if required (depends on your setup).
 Please refer to the [Installation Manual](../installation-guide/index.html) for more details.

 ### Running the Suite of Functional Tests